-SNT was created to provide agile and flexible services directly to clients outside of a traditional agency or consultancy structure with high overheads and layers of red tape.
-SNT works with a strong network of associates and ecosystems to deliver quality services to clients.
+SNT provides flexible services directly to clients outside of a traditional agency or consultancy structure with high overheads and layers of red tape.
+SNT works with a strong network of associates to deliver quality services to clients.

 SNT was founded by Ann Longley, a transformation and communications expert whose career in spans 20 years.
 Ann has broad and deep experience.
 She has worked across sectors and continents modernising businesses, enriching public services, and helping protect lives through the strategic and creative application of digital technology, data and social media.

 Combining strategy with practical creativity, she thrives in the area of customer-centred service design.
 Her key achievements include introducing new services, tools, and ways of working with the Prince’s Trust, Disasters Emergency Committee (DEC), Hays, and MEC.

 - Currently, as interim Digital Director with the Prince’s Trust, she is leading on digital transformation and developing in-house capabilities in content strategy and experience design

 - With the DEC she helped plan, incubate and co-create pioneering approaches to delivering humanitarian aid to disaster affected communities using 4IR technologies.

 - She helped evolve the global marketing approach at Hays, the world’s biggest recruitment company, transforming Hays into a digital publisher via The Viewpoint.
 It is now one of the most engaged companies on LinkedIn.